harrisonlab/phytophthora_fragariae/popgen_analysis/Pf_variant_annotation.md

 mv *.gff ./gff
 ```

 ##Create FASTA alignment files containing only select subsets of SNPs.
 Required for analyses in the Pf_popgenome_analysis.sh script.
-From now onwards, analysing only UK123.
+From now onwards, analysing only Pf.

 ```bash
 cd $input